Flightstar History

 1988

-The University of Illinois completes construction of the new Commercial Airline Terminal.
-This move opened up ramp space for Flightstar operations.
+The University of Illinois completed construction of the new Commercial Airline Terminal, opening up ramp space for Flightstar operations.

 1989